trymorpheus/morpheus/README.md

 ### 🌟 Coming in v4.0 - Universal CMS Foundation (Q3 2025)

-**The Game-Changing Release** - Transform DynamicCRUD into a WordPress alternative!
+**The Game-Changing Release** - Transform Morpeus into a WordPress alternative!

 **Core Features:**
 - ✨ **One-Click Installer** - Working site in 60 seconds